-VII.
+Section 7.
 Academic Freedom

-If a faculty member, facing termination because of financial exigency or program discontinuance, believes that such termination involves a violation of his/her academic freedom, the faculty member may file a complaint with the Academic Freedom and Faculty Rights Committee, which shall deal with the complaint according to its established rules of procedure.
+If a faculty member, facing termination because of financial exigency or program discontinuance, believes that such termination involves a violation of their academic freedom, the faculty member may file a complaint with the Academic Freedom and Faculty Rights Committee, which shall deal with the complaint according to its established rules of procedure.
 The complaint should specify as precisely as possible the conditions and/or circumstances which are believed to limit the faculty member's academic freedom.

-VIII.
+Section 8.
 Employment after Terminations